shahart/whatshide/README.md

 # WhatsHide
-This extension hides private chats of WhatsApp Web
+a private fork of an extension to hide private chats of WhatsApp Wev